gadcode/gadcode/README.md

 Hi! ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)

 Welcome to my GitHub profile!
-I'm a seasoned Distinguished Security Engineer with a passion for protecting organizations and ensuring a secure digital landscape.
+I'm a seasoned Cyber Security Engineer with a passion for protecting organizations and ensuring a secure digital landscape.
 My expertise encompasses a wide array of security domains, and I'm committed to delivering robust solutions that fortify businesses against cyber threats.
 Below is an overview of my key skills, knowledge, and the value I bring to organizations.
 <br>

 ## **🔑 Key Skills**